This 50-Year-Old Mexico City Taquería Is Bringing Flavour To London

 An oblong-shaped restaurant, large windows bring in more light.
 Settling into my seat, I ordered a Modelo Especial (the world’s best beer) and studied the menu.
 Suckers for a clever bit of marketing, we did as the menu suggested and ordered a few starters to share between the two of us.

 When the starters arrived, we were faced with an array of delights.
-The totopos (corn tortillas chips) were distinctly crispy and – somewhat predictably – went brilliantly with the fresh guacamole.
-The tuna tartare tostadas, served with caramelised onions on crispy corn tortillas, were the wildcard of this course – and not something you’d expect from your average Mexican chain.
+The totopos (corn tortilla chips) were distinctly crispy and - somewhat predictably - went brilliantly with the fresh guacamole.
+The tuna tartare tostadas, served with caramelised onions on crispy corn tortillas, were the wildcard of this course - and not something you’d expect from your average Mexican chain.
 Citrusy and delicate, this was a refreshing and tasty appetiser.

 Last but by no means least was the Queso Fundido - a fondue of melted Chihuahua cheese served with chorizo and (you guessed it) tortillas.
 While three starters was definitely one too many, the Queso Fundito was suitably indulgent and created the cheese pull of the century.